mosmn/Rock-Paper-Scissors/README.md

 ## Future features

-- Add a light/dark mode toggle
+- Add a light/dark mode toggle (DONE)
 - Add a timer
 - Add a visual/sound effect when the game is won or lost
 - Add a score counter